 - Understand your partners’ ecosystem and their teams: Connect the dots and identify opportunities for synergies, automation, task delegation.

-- Map out journeys to get the task done and reach the goal: This precisely what we mean when we say, “At Star, we’re driven by endgames.”
+- Map out journeys to get the task done and reach the goal: This is precisely what we mean when we say, “At Star, we’re driven by endgames.”

 - Speak their language: Both literally and metaphorically.
 Create a UX individually tailored for each stakeholder, whether that is a clinician, provider, user, or anybody.